ivankovic/homepage/content/marko/blog/llms-are-not-human.en.md

 ## Software Engineering - The art of humans writing good Software

-Software Engineering is the science of creating high quality Software while limited by time, money **and human abilities**.
+Software Engineering is the science of creating high quality Software while limited by time, money and human abilities.
 The last bit is something that was mostly taken for granted in the last 50 years, although in some cases, people did take the time to consider it explicitly.
-DeMilo, Lipton and Sayward introduced the "competent programmer hypothesis" back in 1978. in their paper "Hints on Test Data Selection: Help for the Practicing Programmer".
+DeMillo, Lipton and Sayward introduced the "competent programmer hypothesis" back in 1978 in their paper "Hints on Test Data Selection: Help for the Practicing Programmer".
 They explicitly consider the human behind the code.
-Before them, DeRemer and Kron in their 1975 paper "Programming-in-the-large versus programming-in-the-small" also consider how the modeling a computer system should explicitly follow not just individual human limits, but the limits of humans working in groups.
+Before them, DeRemer and Kron in their 1975 paper "Programming-in-the-large versus programming-in-the-small" also consider how the modeling of a computer system should explicitly follow not just individual human limits, but the limits of humans working in groups.

-But the vast majority of research papers are not so explicit, and usually papers build on top of other papers, so the underliying assumptions can be long forgotten in the next decades.
+But the vast majority of research papers are not so explicit, and usually papers build on top of other papers, so the underlying assumptions can be long forgotten in the subsequent decades.
 Let's look at how some of the fundamental principles of Software Engineering only really exist because of some human limits:

 *  **"Don't repeat yourself" or DRY principle** - Repeating information and code in the system causes long term costs because it is simply more code to maintain and bugs can slip through when the code is being updated.
-However, this depends on the underliying assumption that humans have a cognitive load limit and that going over this limit is likely to cause human errors.
+However, this depends on the underlying assumption that humans have a cognitive load limit and that going over this limit is likely to cause human errors.
-*  **"Separation of concerns"** - Coined by Dijkstra in the 1974. paper "On the role of scientific thought", it even explicitly discusses "focusing one's attention upon some aspect", which is a very human concern.
+*  **"Separation of concerns"** - Coined by Dijkstra in the 1974 paper "On the role of scientific thought", it even explicitly discusses "focusing one's attention upon some aspect", which is a very human concern.

 Indeed, it is hard to come up with an example of a principle or best practice in Software Engineering that isn't because of a human limit.

-I find it interesting that in contrast, Computer Science, the more mathemathical pursuit of algorithms and data structures typically doesn't care if the human is present or not and is largely unaffected by the recent advancements in AI.
+I find it interesting that in contrast, Computer Science, the more mathematical pursuit of algorithms and data structures typically doesn't care if the human is present or not and is largely unaffected by the recent advancements in AI.